stephanLeece/grover-assignment/README.md

 ## Plan:
-when user enters input, check to see if it contains a certain word/phrase. if true, return correct response. implementation. data to be stored in external json file structured as {query: response}. if user input contains query, return response.
+when user enters input, check to see if it contains a certain word/phrase. if true, return correct response.
-(test looping through json array to check equality).
+implementation: data to be stored as json. when user submits a query, iterate through each product, property by property. if that property contains matches query, add product name and price to reply.